Jain vegetarianism: Core Dietary Practices: The Application of Ahimsa

 Jains make considerable efforts not to injure plants in everyday life as far as possible.
 Jains accept such violence only in as much as it is indispensable for human survival, and there are special instructions for preventing unnecessary violence against plants.
 Strict Jains do not eat root vegetables, such as potatoes, onions, roots and tubers, as they are considered ananthkay.
 Ananthkay means one body, but containing infinite lives.
-A root vegetable, such as potato, though from the looks of it is one article, is said to contain infinite lives in it.
+A root vegetable, such as potato, though appearing to be a single object, is said to contain infinite lives.
 Also, tiny life forms are injured when the plant is pulled up and because the bulb is seen as a living being, as it is able to sprout.
 Also, consumption of most root vegetables involves uprooting and killing the entire plant, whereas consumption of most terrestrial vegetables does not kill the plant (it lives on after plucking the vegetables or it was seasonally supposed to wither away anyway).
 Among Indian Jains, 67% report that they abstain from eating root vegetables.
 Green vegetables and fruits contain uncountable lives.
 Dry beans, lentils, cereals, nuts and seeds contain a countable number of lives and their consumption results in the least destruction of life.

 Mushrooms, fungi and yeasts are forbidden because they grow in unhygienic environments and may harbour other life forms.

 Honey is forbidden, as its collection would amount to violence against the bees.

 Jain texts declare that a śrāvaka should not cook or eat at night.
 According to Acharya Amritchandra's Purushartha Siddhyupaya:

 Strict Jains do not consume food that has been stored overnight, as it possesses a higher concentration of micro-organisms (for example, bacteria, yeast etc.) as compared to food prepared and consumed the same day.
 Hence, they do not consume yoghurt or dhokla and idli batter unless they have been freshly set on the same day.

 During certain days of the month and on important religious days such as Paryushana and 'Ayambil', strict Jains avoid eating green leafy vegetables along with the usual restrictions on root vegetables.

 Jains do not consume fermented foods (beer, wine and other alcohols) to avoid killing of a large number of microorganisms associated with the fermenting process.